vasu31dev/playwright-ts-template/README.md

       `await click('#element-id', { force: true })`

     - **noWaitAfter**: Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
-You can opt out of waiting via setting this flag to `true`.
-You would only need this option in the exceptional cases such as navigating to inaccessible pages.
+You can opt out of waiting by setting this flag to `true`.
+You would only need this option in exceptional cases such as navigating to inaccessible pages.

       `await click('#submit-button', { noWaitAfter: true })`